 Interested in joining the Equestrian Team?
 Here’s what you should expect!

 New team members are placed in an appropriate class based on the Team’s Coach Evaluation.
 The rider’s showing history and riding experience are considered, and the coach will have one riding session with the rider before a final placement is made.

-Riders in intercollegiate competition are assigned horses to compete by a random draw.
-They are allowed no warm up time in western and hunter seat competitions.
+Riders in intercollegiate competitions are assigned horses to compete by a random draw.
+They are allowed no warm up time in western and hunt seat competitions.
 Intercollegiate riding competition is very much like catch riding and riders must quickly get a feel for their unfamiliar mounts.
 Although all riders are important for the team’s success, only one rider per class counts toward the team’s total points for each show.
 Other riders in the class support the team by acting as defense riders.
-Their earned points will take away points from other teams.
-So large or small, all schools have an opportunity to place high.
+Their earned points will take away points from other teams so that large or small, all schools have an opportunity to place high.